 Postgraduate engineering courses

 However, those looking to become a Chartered Engineer (CEng) should have a Master of Engineering (MEng) degree or Engineering Doctorate (EngD), accredited by a professional engineering institution.

-Joining a professional body isn't usually necessary to gain your first graduate job; however, it provides access to networking opportunities, training events, discussion forums and the latest industry news.
+Joining a professional body isn't usually necessary to gain your first graduate job.
+However, doing so provides you with access to networking opportunities, training events, discussion forums and the latest industry news.
 All of these things help graduates to enter, develop and specialise in their profession.
 What's more, becoming a member of a chartered body is obligatory if you want to be assessed for registration as a Chartered Engineer (CEng) or an Incorporated Engineer (IEng).